RyanSy/recordshowmania/README.md

 Website architecture is based on the [MDN Express web framework tutorial][MDN-url].

 * Front end uses Handlebars templates, Bootstrap for styling, and jQuery for added functionality
-* Back end is n Node.js server using the Express framework
+* Back end is a Node.js server using the Express framework
 * Database uses Mongo Atlas/Mongoose
 * Application deployed to Heroku
 * Cloudflare used for CDN